Doro Theou

-Doro Theou (Greek: Δώρο Θεού; English: God's Gift) is the tenth studio album by Greek artist, Katy Garbi.
-It was released on 23 June 1999 by Sony Music Greece and certified gold in a month, but after months received platinum certification, selling over 80,000 units*.
-The album was written by various artists like Giorgos Theofanous who composed six songs, Antonis Vardis, Christos Nikolopoulos, Kiriakos Papadopoulos, Evi Droutsa and Ilias Filippou.
-It also includes the music video of the title track, due to the video's release prior to the release of the album, and two of the tracks are adapted, "Agkires" from Iste Hendek, Iste Deve and "Zilia" from Kalast Feek Kol Alkalam.
-"Doro Theou" is often considered a dedication to Garbi's son because it was released during her pregnancy, however the album's insert clarifies that the dedication belongs to her husband, Dionisis, with the lyrics of the title track describing the real-life story of the couple.
-A translation of the insert reads "Dionisis, this Doro Theou is devoted to you, because you know how to make every day of our common life special".
+Doro Theou (Greek: Δώρο Θεού; English: God's gift) is the tenth studio album by Greek singer, Katy Garbi.
+It was released on 23 June 1999 by Sony Music Greece and received platinum certification, selling over 80,000 units.
+The album was written by various artists including Giorgos Theofanous who composed six songs, and Antonis Vardis, Christos Nikolopoulos, Kiriakos Papadopoulos, Evi Droutsa and Ilias Filippou.
+It also includes the music video of the title track, due to the video's release prior to the release of the album, and two of the tracks are adapted: "Agkires" from "Iste Hendek, Iste Deve" and "Zilia" from "Kalast Feek Kol Alkalam".
+Doro Theou is often considered a dedication to Garbi's son because it was released during her pregnancy, however the album's insert clarifies that the dedication belongs to her husband, Dionisis, with the lyrics of the title track describing the real-life story of the couple.